Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Custom built and installed cabinets for residential clients, working closely with designers in bringing their ideas to life.
+- Constructed and installed custom cabinets for residential customers Working closely with designers to bring their ideas to life.

-- Worked with other tradespeople on the construction site to assure a smooth working processes and the respect of project deadlines.
+- Assisting other tradespeople on the construction site to assure smooth process and compliance with project deadlines.

-Record each experience sequentially, starting with the most recent job.
+Record each experience in reverse chronological order, starting with the most recent job.

 5. Education

-Within this area, mention your education and experience related to carpentry.
-Include the name of the school, the degree or diploma earned (if relevant), and the year of completion.
+This section should you should mention your education and experience related to carpentry.
+Include the name of the institution, the degree/diploma you received (if applicable), and the year of completion.

 Example: